elixirvictoria/elixirvictoria/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 The test suite can be run locally with `mix check`
+_You'll need at least 2 GB of RAM to run tests if using a cloud environment for dev_

 ## Contributing